 Consider each student’s needs and challenges.
 Students who are easily distracted should be placed in an area of the room that provides the least amount of possible interruptions.
 If a student has visual or hearing complications, seat them where they can easily see and hear instruction.
 A student who needs to leave the room during class time for other services (speech, gifted, etc.) may prefer to be seated near the door to avoid feeling uncomfortable when leaving.
 A talkative student may need to be situated with as few classmates as possible.
 Do any students have physical limitations that requires equipment or accessibility?

-Are there students in your class that are great role models and could potentially be peer teachers to others?
+Are there students in your class that could potentially be peer teachers to others?
 Seat these students near others who struggle academically or behaviorally.
 Be sure to spread them out among your seating arrangement.
 Don’t overuse this strategy, as it may be uncomfortable for your stronger students.
 They don’t ALWAYS have to be a peer teacher, sometimes they just enjoy being a student.